Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

 To get the battery usage information related to the application ID:

-- Get battery usage information of an application for a particular resource over a specific interval of time.
+- Get the battery usage information of an application for a particular resource over a specific interval of time.
   To get the resource ID, use the `battery_monitor_resource_id_e` enum.
-The from and to time of the period should be set as Unix epoch time in seconds:
+The timestamps **from** and **to** must be set as per the Unix Epoch time format:

     ```
     #include <battery_monitor.h>